-Daily employee trips are anticipated to be around 40 trips, however the access roadway from highway 29 through Herrington road is well maintained that the additional traffic will not decrease roadway conditions.
+Daily employee trips are anticipated to be around 40-80 trips, however the access roadway from highway 29 through Herrington Road is well maintained that the additional traffic will not decrease roadway conditions.
+A traffic study has identified that roadways leading up to Herrington Rd can accommodate up to 1,000 trips per day, and that the proposed increase would not warrant for any improvements.